codingMustache/codingMustache/README.md

 ## Joke of the Day

-My dentist is the best, he even has a little plaque!
+If a child refuses to sleep during nap time, are they guilty of resisting a rest?

 ## Daily Trivia

-When was the programming language &quot;C#&quot; released?
+On which computer hardware device is the BIOS chip located?
- 1. 2000
+ 1. Graphics Processing Unit
- 2. 2001
+ 2. Motherboard
- 3. 1999
+ 3. Central Processing Unit
- 4. 1998
+ 4. Hard Disk Drive

 <details>
   <summary>Answer</summary>
-  2000
+  Motherboard
 </details>